Fartih-math/Flask/README.md

 # Flask
-Learning about Flask from class Pemrogram Kriptografi
+Learning about Flask from Cryptographic Programming class